nosinovacao/name-registry-api/CONTRIBUTING.md

 A StyleCop ruleset is included with the project, and the analyser is run for every build.
 Any StyleCop violation is considered as a Warning.
 Pull requests with incorrect styling will be rejected.

 ### Dependencies
-The assembly `NAME` should only have Microsoft's `System.*` dependencies, with the exception of `Microsoft.CSharp` that is required for the .Net 4.5 assembly.

 _Do not_ include the `NETStandard.Library` package in any project, you should always include the most specific package you need.

 ### Unit Tests